dbt-labs/dbt-converter/README.md

 ```

-REMINDER: Once your conversion is complete, we recommend changing back to the `dbt-databricks` adapter, including reverting all changes to `~/.dbt/profiles.yml`.
+3. Once your conversion is complete, we recommend changing back to the `dbt-databricks` adapter, including reverting all changes to `~/.dbt/profiles.yml`.